storyfeet/dugi_bialan/content/works/cut_n_restore.md

 # But we can do more, what if we took these two ropes and turned them into one?

-dis wei vi wega ei guli-esebin vin, wei vi wega ei liawa vin. vin wei lugin ei i lena di guma won lon enbin lugin vin.
+dis wei vi wega ei guli-ebin vin, wei vi wega ei liawa vin. vin wei lugin ei i lena di guma won lon enbin lugin vin.

 # This is going to blow your minds, your heads will explode, as you see two ropes becoming one before your very eyes.

-vin li guma esebin dei wiawa, wei esebin va-gein ei li dei vuli wiawa.
+vin li guma ebin dei wiawa, wei ebin va-gein ei li dei vuli wiawa.

 # You will be soooo amazed you won't be able to comprehend how awesome it is?